For administrators who manage Chrome devices for a school.

 School closures—for a storm, natural disaster, health crisis, or other community emergency—can present a big challenge for admins.
 You want students to continue to participate in classes and keep up with their schoolwork while they, and their teachers, are at home.

-Chromebooks can be great tools for e-learning days at home.
+Chromebooks can be great tools for distance learning at home.
 With the help of some of our most experienced Google for Education IT admins, we’ve put together a checklist of questions, tools, and Google Admin console settings for you to consider when preparing Chromebooks for students to use at home.

-Note: You might have region-specific requirements and restrictions for e-learning days.
+Note: You might have region-specific requirements and restrictions for distance learning.
 Be sure to check with relevant government bodies to ensure that you’re meeting those guidelines.

 Who can use devices at home, and when?